itrocks-ts/decorator/README.md

 	return decoratorOf(target, INFO, 'no info')
 }
 ```
-If no decorator was defined for the target object or type, 'no info' will be returned.
+If no decorator is found, `'no info'` is returned.

 ### decoratorOfCallback

 ```ts
 function decoratorOfCallback<T extends object, V>(target: ObjectOrType<T>, name: Symbol, undefinedCallback?: DecoratorCallback<T, V>): V
 ```
 Retrieves the decorator value from a class.
-If not defined, computes and returns a value from the provided callback.
+If no value is defined, computes one using a fallback callback function.

 **Parameters:**
-- `target: ObjectOrType<T>` - The class or an instance of that class the retrieve decorator value from.
+- `target: ObjectOrType<T>` - The class or an instance of the class.
-- `name: Symbol` - The decorator key to retrieve.
+- `name: Symbol` - The key of the decorator to retrieve.
-- `undefinedCallback?: (target: Type<T>) => V` - A fallback function that returns a default value
+- `undefinedCallback?: (target: Type<T>) => V` - A function computing a fallback value if none is found.

-  if no stored value is found for this decorator.
+**Returns:**\

-**Returns:** The stored or computed value.
+The stored value or the computed value from the callback.

 **Example:**

-Defines a retrieval function for the `AutoInfo` decorator previously defined (see example above):
+Defines a retrieval function for the previously defined `AutoInfo` decorator (see example above):
 ```ts
 import { decoratorOf } from '@itrocks/decorator/class'